greenstick/bootstrapping-package-management-on-exacloud/README.md

 ```
 Note: *When working with Linuxbrew, it's always a good idea to run the commands above before you install anything (i.e. any day you log on to ExaCloud and decide to install or update your packages).
 This ensures that you won't install packages that break or fail to install due to an incorrect Linuxbrew configuration or package dependency.
 If you do see any new Warning messages, its a good idea to copy them each into Google and make sure that none will cause you any trouble.*

 You may get some warnings.
+Most of these warnings shouldn't cause you (or your installed packages!) any trouble.
 The ones I get are:
 ```
 Warning: Setting LD_* vars can break dynamic linking.
 Set variables: